thomazbastiaanssen/kronos/README.md

 bioinformaticians alike.
 It should be noted that the analysis performed here may not perfectly correspond to that performed in the published
-manuscript: some variables in the datasets provided have been manipulated to better demonstrate functions of the package.
+manuscript: some variables in the datasets provided have been manipulated to better demonstrate the functionality of this package.

 *At the end of this document, we have included a few excursions into more advanced subjects we find useful, but that did not necessarily fit